-Soon enough, the word got out around town and the local paper published a story featuring Raymond’s brief but joyful return to Cheshire County.
+Raymond avoided a second trip across the Atlantic in late May, debarking the battleship at Portand, Maine, and traveling to Keene for another three days of leave.
+He told his grandparents all about his adventures.
+Soon enough, word got out around town and the local paper published a story featuring Raymond’s brief but joyful return to Cheshire County.

-On 5 June, South Dakota began a series of shakedown cruises, escorted by four destroyers, due to a serious threat of German U-boats operating off the east coast.
-Throughout that week, she tested her engines and fired her main armament, including the big 16-inch diameter guns, to ensure they were free of any structural problems that would inhibit their use in combat.
+On 5 June, South Dakota began a three-week shakedown cruise.
+She was escorted at all times by four destroyers, both to train her crew in formation sailing and due to the serious threat from German U-boats.
+Throughout those weeks, she tested engines, combat systems and fired her various weapons, including her 16-inch cannons, to ensure they were free of any structural problems that would inhibit their use in combat.

-While the ship came to and from her berth in New York City, Raymond had a chance to take care of an important piece of personal business.
-On June 23, 1942, marriage license 6234 was granted to Raymond and his sweetheart, Janet Elaine Wheeler, in Queens, New York.
-They were happily, if not hurriedly, married in the city court later that afternoon.
+During those hectic weeks, Raymond had a chance to take care of an important piece of personal business.
+On June 23, 1942, while the warship took on ammunition, marriage license 6234 was granted to Raymond and his sweetheart, Janet Elaine Wheeler, in Queens, New York.
+They were happily, and hurriedly, married in city court later that afternoon.

-But there was little time for celebration, let alone a honeymoon, as South Dakota departed for Hampton Roads, Virginia on 8 July accompanied by her destroyer escort.
-From there, she cruised back north to meet the battleship Washington off the coast of Maine before anchoring at Casco Bay on 21 July for further firing practice.
-The battleship then spent two weeks in Philadelphia fitting out for duty in the Pacific, a period that gave Raymond time to get used to the massive new vessel and his fellow wardroom officers.
+Raymond and Janet spent a very quick two-day honeymoon together before South Dakota again put to sea.
+It would be Raymond’s last leave.
+Following more training off New England in late June, the battleship sailed for Hampton Roads, Virginia on 8 July.
+From there, she cruised back north to meet the battleship Washington off the coast of Maine before anchoring at Casco Bay on 21 July for gunnery practice, which would have included radar assisted targeting.
+The battleship then spent two weeks in Philadelphia fitting out for duty in the Pacific.

 Soon after, South Dakota was declared “ready for active duty.”